manicar2093/charly_team_api/handlers/tokenclaimsgenerator/README.md

-# Cognito Token Gen
+# Token Claims Generator

-This app is trigger when a user has been authenticated from the app through Cognito.
-This is intended to add some data to the user object:
+Response contains a map[string]string with the next keys:

 - name_to_show: This is the name will be show in the app
 - avatar_url: The url to get the user avatar